kronn/ptimelog/README.md

 - [ ] avoid duplicate entries
   - [ ] start/end time as indicator?
 - [ ] offer rounding times to the next 5, 10 or 15 minutes
+- [ ] allow to add entries from the command-line

 ## Installation